 How the FWC is reducing the risk of CWD

-The FWC takes chronic wasting disease or CWD seriously and is taking a proactive approach to reduce the risk of it spreading into or throughout Florida.
+The FWC takes chronic wasting disease (CWD) seriously and is taking a proactive approach to reduce the risk of it spreading throughout Florida.

 CWD monitoring program

 Prevention and early detection of CWD through surveillance are key for protecting Florida deer.
-The FWC implemented its CWD monitoring program in 2002.
-The FWC has tested over 16,500 hunter-killed, road-killed, and sick or diseased deer since the program began and CWD has not been detected in Florida.
+The FWC implemented its CWD monitoring program in 2002 and has tested over 17,500 hunter-killed, road-killed, and sick or diseased deer since the program began.

 Monitoring for CWD is conducted in two ways.